Russian Empire: Peter the Great (1682–1725)

-As a result, Peter acquired four provinces situated south and east of the Gulf of Finland, securing access to the sea.
-There he built Russia's new capital, Saint Petersburg, on the Neva River, to replace Moscow, which had long been Russia's cultural center.
+As a result of the war with Sweden, Peter acquired four provinces situated south and east of the Gulf of Finland, securing access to the sea.
+There he built Russia's new capital, Saint Petersburg, on the Neva river in 1703, to replace Moscow, which had long been Russia's cultural center.
 This relocation expressed his intent to adopt European elements for his empire.
 Many of the government and other major buildings were designed under Italianate influence.
-In 1722, he turned his aspirations toward increasing Russian influence in the Caucasus and the Caspian Sea at the expense of the weakened Safavid Persians.
-He made Astrakhan the centre of military efforts against Persia, and waged the first full-scale war against them in 1722–23.
-Peter the Great temporarily annexed several areas of Iran to Russia, which after the death of Peter were returned in the 1732 Treaty of Resht and 1735 Treaty of Ganja as a deal to oppose the Ottomans.

-Peter reorganized his government based on the latest political models of the time, molding Russia into an absolutist state.
-He replaced the old boyar Duma (council of nobles) with a nine-member Senate, in effect a supreme council of state.
+Peter reorganized his government based on the latest political models, molding Russia into an absolutist state.
+The Military Regulations recognized the autocratic nature of the regime.
+Peter replaced the old Boyar Duma (council of nobles) with a nine-member Senate, in effect a supreme council of state.
+The vestiges of the independence of the boyars were lost.
 The countryside was divided into new provinces and districts.
-Peter told the Senate that its mission was to collect taxes, and tax revenues tripled over the course of his reign.
-Meanwhile, all vestiges of local self-government were removed.
-Peter continued and intensified his predecessors' requirement of state service from all nobles, in the Table of Ranks.
+Peter informed the Senate that its mission was to collect taxes, and tax revenues tripled over his reign.
+Peter continued and intensified his predecessors' requirement of state service from all nobles, in the Table of Ranks and equated the votchina with an estate.
+Russia's modern fleet was built by Peter, along with an army reformed in a European style and educational institutions (the Saint Petersburg Academy of Sciences).
+Civil lettering was adopted during Peter I's reign, and the first Russian newspaper, Vedomosti, was published.
+Peter I promoted science, particularly geography and geology, trade, and industry, including shipbuilding, as well as the growth of the educational system.
+Every tenth Russian acquired an education during his reign, when there were 15 million Russians.

-As part of Peter's reorganisation, he also enacted a church reform.
+As part of Peter's reorganization, he enacted a church reform.
 The Russian Orthodox Church was partially incorporated into the country's administrative structure, in effect making it a tool of the state.
-Peter abolished the patriarchate and replaced it with a collective body, the Holy Synod, which was led by a government official.
+Peter abolished the patriarchate and replaced it with a collective body, the Most Holy Synod, which was led by a government official.